Northern Review 51 (2021): 35–67 https://doi.org/10.22584/nr51.2021.003

 might be leveraged to build greater community disaster resilience—an important

-exacerbating risks and hazards—and with suggestions for how the Ranger model
+risks and hazards—and with suggestions for how the Ranger model could be used

 The empirical evidence gathering for this article began with a comprehensive review, synthesis, and analysis of media sources and government documents discussing Canadian Ranger involvement in emergency and disaster events over the last three decades.
 This review included an assessment of the Rangers’ emergency response roles listed in publicly available territorial, provincial, and municipal emergency and evacuation plans.